Circulations in an abandoned train factory: East Boston, Mass

 There was an art walk as well as a small show at the Enshalla Gallery in Downtown Los Angles.
 Across the street was this abandoned Japanese theater once called the Linda Lea.
 I had been wanting this doorway for as long as I could remember.
 Lasted a month.

-This one was the first time I was partially sweated by anyone for painting one of these.
-The owner of the property’s sister saw me painting it & called him.
-He actually came through thinking he was going to have to crunch me up, but after a short talk he let me rock the lil addition to the side.
-He wasn’t mad, especially after i inquired about the history of the property as well as the sick tiles above, which i took the color plays from.
+This one was the first time I was approached by anyone for painting one of these.
+The owner of the property’s sister saw me painting the panels & called him immediately.
+He actually came through and was expecting a negative confrontation, but after a short talk, he understood what i was doing and gave me the blessing.
+He wasn’t mad, especially after i inquired about the history of the property as well as the amazing tile installation above, which I borrowed references from for my color direction.

 No. 20/ Beverly Blvd y Martell [2003]